 When you’re starting out, the best farm animals for beginners are often the smallest ones.
-Starting with the smallest livestock is also a good way to choose the best homestead animals when beginning.
+There’s no problem with wanting to start out with easy farm animals.
+Starting small is also a good way to choose the best homestead animals when beginning.
 Especially when you know as little as I did!

-As a slightly seasoned homesteader, I want to tell you some information I wish I would’ve had about the types of livestock you should start with.
+I read so many books about livestock, homesteading and what to start with.
+As a seasoned homesteader, I want to tell you some information I wish I would’ve had.

 Top 3 best farm animals for beginners who want to raise livestock.

-The best advice I can give you on the farm is to be confident with your animals as a beginner.
+The best advice is to be confident with your animals as a beginner.
 You’re the boss, and if you act like it, they’ll know it.
 It hurts a little to be pecked by a chicken but not too bad.
 Wear some long sleeves and you’ll be fine!

 Ducks, like chickens, give you eggs and meat.
 You can also sell duck eggs for more than chicken eggs for many reasons.
 Duck eggs are BIG, Y’all!

 We raise Welsh Harlequins and they are beautiful, naturally flightless and calm birds.
 The eggs are the very best to bake with.